collective/collective.developermanual/source/templates_css_and_javascripts/diazo.rst

 so that people with little HTML and CSS knowledge can create themes without need to know underlying Python, PHP or whatever.
 It also enables integration of different services and sites to one, unified, user experience.
-For more information, you can always read the 'wikipedia article <http://en.wikipedia.org/wiki/Diazo_%28software%29>'
+For more information, you can always read the `wikipedia article <http://en.wikipedia.org/wiki/Diazo_%28software%29>`_

 Example backends to perform diazo transformation include